<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Hang insulated curtains.

-• Unplug all your electronics when you’re not using them.
+• Unplug electronics when you’re not using them.

 • Invest in solar panels for your house.